 For the transfer application rounds, if the initial differing applications (one or both) were received "on time", an amended joint application will also be considered "on time" if received before the "late deadline".
 If the amended joint application is received after the late date, it will be treated as "late".
-The late deadline for the 2023/24 transfer application process is 2nd December 2022 for secondary and upper applications.
-If this date changes, an amendment will be published on the admissions web page at the start of the 2023/24 application process in September 2022.
+The late deadline for the 2025/26 transfer application process is 2 December 2024 for secondary and upper applications.
+If this date changes, an amendment will be published on the HCC admissions web page at the start of the 2025/26 application process in September 2024.

-\If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested and verified as necessary with the Shared Anti-Fraud Service.
+\If, because of the nature of the agreement, it is not possible to provide a 12-month tenancy agreement, alternative proof of address will be requested.